tylerfanelli/enhancements/107-tee-boot-attestation.md

 As CVMs are deployed on untrusted systems, it is reasonable to assume that a CVM user would also like to take advantage of system integrity monitoring provided by keylime *in addition to* TEE technology.
 That is, it is reasonable to expect that keylime agents will be deployed on CVMs.
-With that, it is reasonable to include TEE attestation mechanisms for environments in which keylime will already be running for system integrity monitoring purposes.
+With that, TEE attestation support for environments in which keylime will already be running for system integrity monitoring purposes will likely be desired.

 ### Goals